Heiswill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. Display the line that contains the pattern "root" and 3 lines after them in the file
 17. Display the lines in the file /etc/passwd that do not contain the pattern bin
 18. Display lines of the files /etc/ssh/sshd_config startinf with a letter
+19. Replace all character A and c from inputs Z and e